 Previous outputs are sufficient for implement a microsimulation model.
 The purpose of this model is to simulate the trajectory of individuals infected with covid-19 in Mexico for 60 days and incorporate the effects of two treatments that have shown promising evidence in reducing mortality in people with Covid-1919–21: Dexamethasone and Remdesivir.

 The microsimulation model utilized in this analysis is an adaptation of the state-transition microsimulation algorithm proposed for modeling for health decision sciences 22 and is implemented in R. Implementation requires a model of the life cycle of a sick individual.
-This life cycle should be be divided into mutually exclusive states.
-For individuals infected individuals I propose three states, Sick of Covid-19, the initial state for all the individuals in the cohort, Dead by Covid-19 and Dead by other causes.
+This life cycle should be divided into mutually exclusive and collectively exhaustive states.
+For cases, I propose three states: Sick of Covid-19, the initial state for all the individuals in the cohort, death from Covid-19 and death from other causes.

 Figure 1: Three state model for infected individuals with transition probabilities.

-The transition probabilities to final states are both conditional: To transition to dead from Covid-19 is the conditional probability of having died from covid-19 given that you have died, similar for dead by other causes.
+Both transition probabilities to death states are conditional on dying.
+To transition to death from Covid-19 is the conditional probability of having died from covid-19 given that you have died, similar for dead by other causes.

-Pdead by cov-19=pdead*Cov19 hazardOverall Hazard
+Pdead by cov-19=pdead*μC19μAll

-The probability that death was from covid-19 is the ratio of covid-19 specific hazard and overall hazard, while probability for other causes is the ratio between background and overall hazard.
+The probability that death was from covid-19 is the ratio of covid-19 specific hazard and overall hazard, while probability for other causes is the ratio between background and overall hazard, μAll.

-Pdead by o. causes=pdead*Background pop. hazardOverall Hazard
+Pdead by o. causes=pDage, sex*μASRμAll,

-Probability of dead pdead) is:
+where the total probability of dead pDage, sex=1-exp⁡(-μAll)

-1-exp⁡(-Overall Hazard)

 Microsimulation algorithm allows the calculation of several outcomes at individual level and for the entire cohort 22 such as costs and benefits of different strategies.
 For this is needed the individual costs and utilities for each cycle, in this case days.
 The following parameters are the necessary elements to implement three models of simulation models for each strategy: Do not apply treatment, treat with dexamethasone or treat with remdesivir.
 The description of how they were obtained is found in appendix A of this work